ckvj/crypto-analysis/README.md

 **price_paid:** optional.
 Price paid for asset, in terms of quote_asset_amount / base_asset_amount\

 ### [buy_txn_types]
-Enter which values correspond to buy transactions.
+#Enter which values correspond to buy transactions.
 Specifically, based on string search of column txn_type.
-For example, Airdrop can be added to be a buy transaction.
+For example, Airdrop can be added to be a buy transaction.\
+**buy1:** BUY
+**buy2:** AIRDROP
+...

 ### [sell_txn_types]
-Enter which values correspond to buy transactions
+#Enter which values correspond to buy transactions
+**sell:** SELL

 ## Example File
 [config.ini](https://github.com/ckvj/crypto-tax/blob/master/config.ini)